EMH333/EMH_Website/content/_index.md

 ---
 {{< image src="headshot.jpg" title="Ethan Hampton" style="width:10em; margin-left: auto; margin-right: auto;" width="160">}}

-My name is Ethan Hampton and I am currently working full time as a software engineering intern at Collins Aerospace.
-I am attending Oregon State University Honors College, majoring in Computer Science.
-I also enjoy working as a self-employed technology consultant.
+My name is Ethan Hampton and I am currently attending Oregon State University Honors College, majoring in Computer Science.
+I have the pleasure of working for the [Oregon State Open Source Lab](https://osuosl.org), supporting a wide variety of Open Source projects.
+Additionally, I work as a self-employed technology consultant.

 My technology preferences are all over the place.
 For example, the range of languages I like to experiment with is JavaScript, Java, Kotlin, Go, HTML(CSS, SCSS etc.), V, Python, C++, C# and so on.
 My main operating system is Pop_OS (a Ubuntu derivative) and I love having the flexibility the Linux environment provides.
 I take great pride in finding the right solution for every situation and I am currently working with several individuals and businesses to help meet their ever-changing technology needs.